bvalosek/pagodabox-wordpress/README.md

 ## Wordpress via Pagoda Box

+Deploy Wordpress *literally* three seconds.
+Embrace the PaaS-ness.
+Wordpress 3.6 cocked, locked, and ready to rock.

+## What?

-This Wordpress app is intended to be deployed onto [Pagoda Box](https://pagodabox.com/), a robust PHP Platform-as-a-Service provider.
+This is a Wordpress base intended to be deployed onto [Pagoda Box](https://pagodabox.com/), a robust PHP Platform-as-a-Service provider.
 Because of this, there are few differences from a typical Wordpress install.